 Please provide the legal name for the manufacturer of the product, along with the complete physical address and website URL (if available).

-☐Vendor company name.
+☐Seller company name.

 Please provide the legal name and address of the company who owns the product(s) and/or brands under submission.